Reproductive Endocrinology and Infertility

 - Photocopies of CREOG and USMLE Step 3 scores

-- A recommendation letter from a Reproductive Endocrinologist who knows the applicant and can offer information that is not on the applicant’s CV (only ONE letter is requested).
+- A recommendation letter from a Reproductive Endocrinologist who knows the applicant and can offer information that is not on the applicant’s CV

 - Photocopies of licensure certificates, ECFMC certificate, and other pertinent documents